mammasmias/ARTn-Plugin/README.md

 - **END PROCEDURE**:

-  - Create a Clean procedure at the end of research to have to possibility to do many research in one launch
+  - Create a Clean procedure at the end of research to have to possibility to do many research in one launch :ok:
-  - `lpush_final = .false.` : no output indication
+  - `lpush_final = .false.` : no output indication :ok:
-  - General procedure:
+  - General procedure to finish ARTn :ok:

 - nsteppos in ARTn doesn't have the same meaning for QE and LAMMPS in FIRE algo